Novalnet-AG/contao-isotope-payment-integration-novalnet/README.md

-# NOVALNET PAYMENT INTEGRATION FOR Contao-Isotope
+# Novalnet Payment Integration for Contao-Isotope
 Novalnet’s Payment Bundle ensures simple and secure integration of payments and payment services for Contao-Isotope shops, allowing shop owners to automate the entire payment process from checkout till collection.

 ## Integration requirements